enio-ireland/enio/packages/data-ferret/README.md

 <br>

-## Status
+## Status: Complete :heavy_check_mark:

-This project is a rewrite of [mitsuketa](https://www.npmjs.com/package/mitsuketa) from the ground up, and it is still in the process of being migrated.
-So expect more features soon!
-ETA: 1 week.
+The author :technologist: has finished implementing all the features intended. :confetti_ball:

+The project is now under active maintenance.
+This project is a spiritual successor of [mitsuketa](https://www.npmjs.com/package/mitsuketa), a former project that has been sunset.

+If you find this project useful and would like to see more projects like this, consider signing up for support.
+Details are at the very end of this ReadMe.md. :point_down: :seedling: :hearts:

 <br>